-- 46. Plaintiff Morris worked for Defendant for approximately 42 years, and, during that time, was also a participant in Defendant's health plan. - 47.
+- 46. Plaintiff Morris worked for Defendant for approximately forty-two (42) years, and, during that time, was also a participant in Defendant's health plan. - 47.
 On or around June 4, 2017, Plaintiff Morris's employment was terminated.
 Ms. Morris was not terminated for "gross misconduct" and was therefore eligible for continuation coverage. - 48.
 Plaintiff Morris's termination was a qualifying event (termination of employment), which triggered Defendant's COBRA obligations. - 49.
-Following this qualifying event, Defendant caused its COBRA Administrator, Alight Solutions, to mail Plaintiff the deficient COBRA enrollment notice attached hereto as Exhibit "B." Also, Defendant caused Alight to mail Plaintiff Morris the attached "Important Information About Your COBRA Continuation Coverage", containing some but not all of the information missing from its COBRA enrollment notice. - 50.
-The deficient COBRA notice that Plaintiff Morris received was violative of COBRA's mandates for the reasons set forth herein. - 51.
-Defendant has in place no administrative remedies Plaintiff Morris was required to exhaust prior to bringing suit. - 52.
-Additionally, because no such administrative remedies exist, any attempt to exhaust the same would have been futile. - 53.
-Plaintiff Morris suffered a tangible injury in the form of loss of insurance coverage for her and her daughter due to Defendant's deficient COBRA election notice. - 54.
+Following this qualifying event, Defendant caused its COBRA Administrator, Alight Solutions, to mail Plaintiff the deficient COBRA enrollment notice attached hereto as Exhibit "B." Also, Defendant caused Alight to mail Plaintiff Morris the attached "Important Information About Your COBRA Continuation Coverage", containing some but not all of the information missing from its COBRA enrollment notice.

+- 50. The deficient COBRA notice that Plaintiff Morris received was violative of COBRA's mandates for the reasons set forth herein. - 51.
+Plaintiff Morris suffered a tangible injury in the form of loss of insurance coverage for her and her daughter due to Defendant's deficient COBRA election notice. - 52.
 Plaintiff Morris suffered a tangible injury in the form of lost medical treatment.
-Specifically, Plaintiff Morris did not seek medical treatment because she did not have insurance coverage due to Defendant's deficient COBRA election notice.

-55. Finally, Plaintiff Morris suffered an informational injury as a result of Defendant's COBRA notice because she was never provided all information to which she was entitled by 29 C.F.R. § 2590.606-4(b).
+Specifically, Plaintiff Morris did not seek medical treatment because she did not have insurance coverage due to Defendant's deficient COBRA election notice. - 53.
+Finally, Plaintiff Morris suffered an informational injury as a result of Defendant's COBRA notice because she was never provided all information to which she was entitled by 29 C.F.R. § 2590.606-4(b). - 54.
+No administrative remedies exist as a prerequisite to Plaintiff Morris's claims on behalf of the Putative Class as she is not making a claim for benefits or payment for benefits.
+Nor does she challenge the termination of her health benefits after she experienced a qualifying event.
+Rather, Plaintiff Morris she is challenging the legal sufficiency of Defendant's postemployment COBRA notices.
+As such, any efforts related to exhausting under such non-existent remedies are/were futile.